Ghardo/vscode-godot-gdext-rust-template/README.md

-This is just my vscode template for setup new godoto projects
+This is just my vscode template for setup new godot projects

 ## install vscode extensions